MischaOputa/Apachewebserver/README.txt

 - Set Root Password (your administrator Password) !
 Don't forget it!
 - Next Next Next
-- Test your Database with Username "root" and your password
+- Test your Database with Username "root" and your password NOW YOU HAVE A DB TO ADD ALL YOUR NEW WEBSITES :)
 ## You Are done!
 - Start creating your own Websites !!!Have fun :)
                           Apache HTTP Server